 Auto Credit Express can match you with the dealership that can approve you for a car loan even if you have imperfect credit.
 But the subprime auto loan process works a little differently from that of a traditional car loan.
-One difference is that you will need to bring more documentation to the dealership, and we are here to let you know what you'll need.
+One difference is that you need to bring more documentation to the dealer, and we are here to let you know what you'll need.

 In the car business, the needed documents are known as stipulations, or "stips" for short.
 Here is a list of the documentation that subprime lenders recommend that you bring with you when you first go to meet with the finance manager at the dealership:

 - Your valid driver's license – Valid means that it's not expired, revoked or suspended, and that it lists your current address and is issued by the state in which you reside.

 - Proof of insurance – Make sure to include your agent's name and phone number, but don't add a new car to your auto insurance policy until you have been approved.

 - Proof of residency – All you need here is a recent utility bill (water, electric, etc.) with your name on it to verify that you live at the address you provide.

 - Proof of employment – You'll need to show a computerized pay stub with your year-to-date earnings on it.
 It also has to be from within the past 30 days.
 If you are self-employed, then you need to be prepared to bring up to two years of professionally prepared tax returns.

 - A list of personal references – Typically, the finance manager at the dealer wants a list of six references.
 This can be anybody - a friend, a relative, a coworker - who knows you on a personal level.
 Provide the name, address, and a phone number for each person.
 However, none of the references can be listed under the same address.
 Make sure that you get their permission first because they may be contacted by the lender.

 - Phone number verification – The phone number that you provide on the application has be working and in your name.
 While you can provide your cell phone number, you can't do so if it is a prepaid one.